US · AI law tracker

 agency report

-Next deadline: No fixed deadline — requires future legislative action to become law.
+Next deadline: No fixed deadline — effective immediately upon potential enactment.

 Subscriber only